 How many decibels is the loudest noise?

-This high sound pressure will break all measurement microphones and human beings are completely torn when they are close to the center of a nuclear explosion.
-No hearing protection (ear muffs or ear plugs) can help you there.
+human beings are completely torn when they are close to the center of a

 [top of page]

-back zurück Search Engine weiter home start
+back zurueck Search Engine weiter home start